smartanthill/smartanthill2_0/docs/design-documents/protocols/saoip.rst

 SAoUDP Packet Sizes and Payloads
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To comply with RFC 5405, SAoUDP SHOULD restrict maximum IP packet to the size of 576 bytes [1]_.
 Taking into account IP and UDP headers, it means that SAoUDP packet SHOULD be restricted to `576-60-8=508` bytes, and taking into account maximum size of supported SAoUDP headers, SAoIP-Payload for SAoUDP SHOULD be restricted to 508-TODO=TODO.
 This is a value which SHOULD be used for calculations of the maximum *Client_Side_SACCP_payload* as used in :ref:`saprotostack` document.
-For example, if SAoUDP payload size is typical TODO bytes (as calculated above), then corresponding maximum SASP payload is 463bytes+7bits, maximum SAGDP payload is 457 bytes, and maximum SACCP payload (and therefore *Client_Side_SACCP_payload*) is also TODO bytes.
+For example, if SAoUDP payload size is typical TODO bytes (as calculated above), then corresponding maximum SASP payload is TODO+7bits, maximum SAGDP payload is TODO bytes, and maximum SACCP payload (and therefore *Client_Side_SACCP_payload*) is also TODO bytes.

 ..
 [1] Strictly speaking, RFC 5405 says that MTU should be less than `min(576,first-hop-MTU)`; if first-hop-MTU on an interface which SmartAnthill Client uses, is less than 576, maximum SACCP payload SHOULD be recalculated accordingly; note that due to the block nature of SASP, dependency between SAoUDP payload and SACCP payload in not exactly linear and needs to be re-calculated carefully; however, MTU being less than 576 is very unusual these days.